OOC9490/MERN_stack_beginner_tutorial/README.md

 - npm install -g nodemon (NOTE: this will install nodemon onto your machine, this allows your node.js applications to restart when file changes in their directory are detected)

 - brew cask install insomnia (this is for testing requests towards your backend routes)

+To run the server, type "nodemon server" in the backend directory

 # FRONTEND